Officers & Board

 Frank de Caro, Professor Emeritus of English at LSU, lives in New Orleans.
 Between 1970 and 2001 he taught in both the English and Anthropology Departments at LSU, including a number of folklore courses.
 He received his PhD in Folklore from Indiana University.
 His publications include Folklife in Louisiana Photography: Images of Tradition (LSU Press, 1990), Louisiana Sojourns: Travelers’ Tales and Literary Journeys (LSU Press, 1998, with Rosan A. Jordan), Re-Situating Folklore: Folk Contexts in 20th Century Literature and Art (University of Tennessee Press, 2004, with Rosan A. Jordan), and An Anthology of American Folktales and Legends (M. E. Sharpe, 2009).

-Louisiana State University, Associate Professor of English
+Louisiana State University, Department of Geography & Anthropology (2013-2014)

 Solimar Otero, Ph.D.